 In bed with me before his midnight tryst with the twins, ‘Gator relates all the gossip about my new conversion to hetero-land.
 My supposed skill at cunnilingus is overshadowed by the thought it was Max that earned that reputation.
 I decide that future comfort girl experiences would happen only if Max switches bodies with me so I can learn from his expertise without fully participating.
 I’m reluctant to tell ‘Gator the truth.
 Maybe Dr. Kam will find it amusing.

 It seems appropriate to drag Mom to Catholic Mass the next morning.
 We introduce ourselves to the priest on the church steps after mass.
 I explain that we are hosting four of John Boy’s Catholic teammates the next weekend.
-He promises that we all will be welcome to Ames.
+He promises they all will be welcome to Ames.
 Mom is surprised that she is welcome.
 Her worries that having a female partner spells pariah-hood at the parish are alleviated.
 We pick up Molly and the twins plus one at Ames Baptist and have a fun Sunday dinner at our favorite restaurant.
 Jace’s place at the table is joined as well by a setting for John Boy.
 Naturally we gossip about both of them.
-I feel badly with behind-the-back gossiping about John Boy.
-It doesn’t stop me from venting my anger and fear that he’ll leave again after the bowling tournament.
+I feel uncomfortable with behind-the-back gossiping about John Boy.
+It does not stop me from venting my anger and fear that he will leave again after the bowling tournament.
 They promise to work on him to remain in Ames.
 Jace and I start signing back and forth when the topic of the day turns to him.
 The moms ask if they can see Jace, too.
 I tell them the procedure is to first feel him, as the twins already did when he taught them to play guitar.
 ‘Gator asks if Jace could help him on the drums, but Jace notes he doesn’t know how to play drums.
 He doesn’t want ‘Gator turning into another Robby, which makes me laugh.

 “What did he say?”